NoroffFEU/development-platforms/AWS-case-study.md

 In this study case i will be looking into the biggest provider of Cloud services Amazon Web Services (AWS)

-## Milestones in the history of cloud Computing
+## Milestones in the history of cloud computing

 * 1950s
   * Invention of mainframe computing, using a central computer accessed by several devices, all using the capabilities of the central computer.